 First, this transaction only qualifies for tax-free treatment if it would have satisfied the requirements of a traditional A reorganization under Section 368(a)(1)(A) had the merger been done directly between the purchasing corporation and the target corporation.
 This requires evaluating the transaction as if the subsidiary were not used.
 If the target merged into the purchasing corporation and still satisfied the A reorg requirements, then this would help Section 368(a)(2)(D)(ii).
 This requires a statutory merger and, even more importantly, continuity of interest requirements.

-Finally, according to the treasury regulations under 1.368-2, the purchasing corporation must substantially acquire all of the target’s assets through the use of the subsidiary.
+Finally, according to the treasury regulations under 1.368-2, the purchasing corporation must substantially acquire all of the target’s assets by using the subsidiary.

 Forward triangular reorganizations optimize restructuring without facing tax consequences while removing the transfer of a target’s liabilities to a parent corporation.
 Depending on the type and value of consideration available, a forward triangular reorganization may be the best restructuring tool for your merger.